noclue/vim_rs/README.md

 let content = client.service_content();
 let property_collector = PropertyCollector::new(client.clone(), &content.property_collector.value);
 ```
 Note that the `PropertyCollector` is always present in the service content.
-Other object
+Other objects
 may be optional and a check is to be made if the reference is set.

 ## Invoking APIs
 This is simple and intuitive once you have remote stub from the above step.

-The vim API has properties and methods.
+The VIM API has properties and methods.
 Both are exposed in the stubs.
 Properties are
 essentially remote methods that receive no parameters.

 ```rust